facebookmicrosites/Open-Mapping-At-Facebook/README.md

 **Welcome!** This is a documentation repository for Facebook's mapping-related projects on OpenStreetMap.
 Please refer to sections below for materials covered by this repo.

+## What's New!

+**2019-08-12:** we have launched Map With AI in 3 new countries: Malaysia, Philippines, and United States.
+Check our [What's New Page](WAHTSNEW.md) for details

 ## General Info
 - Please check out [Mapwith.ai](https://mapwith.ai) to get more information about our **Map With AI** service.